LeeCampbell/RxJS/doc/gettingstarted/what.md

 ## Usages

-RxJs is perfect for transforming, querying or transforming creating queries over asynchronous data streams as observable sequences.
+RxJs is perfect for transforming, composing or querying asynchronous data streams as observable sequences.
 These sequences could have a single value, many values or even an infinite stream of data.

  * **Single Value Sequences** : web request, reading a files contents asynchronously, an asynchronous computation or another type of promise.